Jyotibhushan Bhattacharya

 Professor Jyotibhushan Bhattacharya (1 May 1926 – 1998) was an Indian politician and scholar.
 He served as general secretary of the Workers Party of India.
 He served as a Minister in both of the United Front governments in West Bengal.

 Youth

 Bhattacharya was born on 1 May 1926.
 He studied at Calcutta University and Leeds University, obtaining M.A. degrees at both universities.
-He took part in the Quit India movement and was jailed during the struggle for Indian independence.
-Bhattacharya came into contact with the Democratic Vanguard leader Jibanlal Chatterjee in 1943.
+He took part in the Quit India Movement and was jailed during the struggle for Indian independence.
+Bhattacharya came into contact with the Democratic Vanguard leader Jiban Lal Chatterjee in 1943.
 After Chatterjee founded the WPI, Bhattacharya became a key leader of the party.

 WPI leader

 Bhattacharya worked as a lecturer in English at Dibrugarh University, Assam, later shifting to Calcutta University, where he retired as Professor of English.
 During the Sino-Indian War of 1962 cadres of the Communist Party of India, the Socialist Unity Centre of India and WPI were arrested.
 Bhattacharya, as a leading party member, was one of the WPI cadres caught in this wave of arrests.